 You do trade off some of the other perks of air fryers when you buy the Tefal Actifry Genius XL 2in1 though.
 For one, it's quite large, so it won’t slot neatly onto your kitchen counter.
 Another thing is the lack of basket, because fat won’t drip away from your meals as it cooks, which means the low-fat element of air frying is dimmed slightly.
 Not entirely though, because these chips really did come out amazing with just one tablespoon of oil.
 I even felt like they could’ve used a little less oil.

 I’m not totally sold on the shape, because it makes it hard to cook some of my air fryer favourites such as bacon and toasted sandwiches.
 If you want an air fryer that will allow you to experiment with different cuisines and cooking modes completely hands-free though, it’s a good pick.
+It also regularly goes on sale in Black Friday air fryer deals.

 About this review, and our reviewer